exu/go-workshops/README.md

-There is no README.md for ([code for: Databases Redis](https://github.com/exu/go-workshops/tree/master/240-databases-redis)) use %!s(MISSING) link to follow code examples
+There is no README.md for Databases Redis use ([code for: Databases Redis](https://github.com/exu/go-workshops/tree/master/240-databases-redis)) link to follow code examples